Do you want to buy a house as cheaply as possible and have no moral obligations?

 1. Increase Supply: Divide & Conquer

-A house is a big purchase for most, so it’s normal people scout the market attentively and are very sensitive to pricing changes.
+A house is a big purchase for most, so it’s normal for people to scout the market attentively and are very sensitive to pricing changes.

 In a nutshell, it means that cheaper houses on the market will effectively depress the price of the house you want to buy.

-How will you leverage that information to buy a house cheap?
+How will you leverage that information to buy a house cheaply?

 You will put out online ads for similar-looking houses near the house you want to buy.
 You want other bidders to start thinking in two helpful directions: